fdsssawe/inkFinder/README.md

 # How to run a project on localhost
 ### Dependencies recovery
 Since node_modules are not in repository , you need to recover node_module for both client and server.
-You can do it with `npm ci` in root and client/csletmelearn folders
+You can do it with `npm i` in root and client/csletmelearn folders
 ### To start server
 Start with `npm run start:dev`
 ### To start client